RaulNicoletti/create-react-extension/README.md

 <b>This is a fork from [create-react-app](https://github.com/facebook/create-react-app)<br></b>

 The reason why I did it was to facilitate the creation of extensions using React.<br>
-I modified the `packages/react-scripts` and `packages/cra-template` to meet the needs of creating an extension.
+I modified the `packages/react-scripts` to meet the needs of creating an extension.

 ## How to use it